-Your child(ren) is expected to come to school ready for a day of learning activities, having had plenty of sleep, nine to twelve hours and able to arrive on time before 8:05 am.
-Your child(ren) will be documented as tardy if he/she arrive after 8:05am.
-After lunch, for the first couple of months of KG1, children are given the opportunity to nap on mats, to assist with the hot climate and their transition into KG1.
+Your child(ren) is expected to come to school ready for a day of learning activities, having had plenty of sleep, nine to twelve hours and able to arrive on time, by 8:30 am.
+After lunch, for the first couple of months of KG1, children are given the opportunity to nap or rest on mats, to assist with the hot climate and their transition into KG1.
 Please provide a small pillow and cover, both clearly labeled with your child's name.

 Children should come to school in uniform.
-They also need a sun hat for outdoor recess, which can be purchased from the school store.
-Keeping a sweater or sweatshirt in your child's cubby is recommended as the classroom can feel chilly after being outside.
-A change of clothing is also required to be kept in their cubby in case of accidents or messy play.
+They also need a sun hat for outdoor recess.
+Keeping a sweater or sweatshirt at school is recommended as the classrooms can feel chilly after being outside.
+A change of clothing is also required to be kept at school in case of accidents or messy play.

-We expect children to come to school wearing shoes suitable for PE lessons and general play, so they can safely climb, run and jump etc. No Crocs or flip flops please.
+We expect children to come to school wearing shoes suitable for PE lessons and general play, so they can safely climb, run and jump, etc. No Crocs or flip flops please.
+Children should be able to take their own shoes on and off and be able to fasten them independently; please choose velcro closures if your child is not able to tie laces yet.

 We expect that parents send your child(ren) to school with a healthy snack and lunch, and a labeled water bottle with a nozzle.
-Please do not send candy, soda, nuts, or use glass container(s) that is/are not lined in plastic.
+To ensure the safety of all students, please do not send candy or nuts as a snack item and please refrain from sending the snack in a breakable or corrosive container.
 Containers provided need to be easy for your child(ren) to open independently.
 Please include cutlery if applicable.

 Your child will need to bring a backpack to school.
-The backpack should be regular size and without wheels.
+The backpack should be regular size and without wheels to hang on a hook.
 Please check the contents of this every day for completed work and any important notes that come home from school.
-Most important information is sent through Veracross; do check in regularly to see photos and what is happening at school.
-Your child's class teacher is the first point of contact and appointments should be made with them, for before or after school, to discuss any concerns.
+Most important information is sent through Veracross, Seesaw, and email; do check in regularly to see photos and what is happening at school.
+The KG1 team of teachers are the first point of contact and appointments should be made with them, for before or after school, to discuss any concerns.
+The email for the full team of teachers is: kg1team-group@acs.sch.ae.

 The Elementary office should be called with urgent messages.
-Our Elementary Executive Assistant, Ms. Lone Wennestad, can be reached at 02 681 5115, ext 700, or by email at lonewennestad@acs.sch.ae.
+Our Elementary Executive Assistant, Ms. Lone Wennestad, can be reached at 02 681 5115, ext 700, or by email at: lwennestad@acs.sch.ae.